 Not content with the status quo, the digestive disease team at Orange County’s only academic medical center has, over the past several years, mastered a challenging procedure called endoscopic submucosal dissection (ESD), which allows them to remove some types of digestive tract tumors through the mouth.

 “At the time I was diagnosed, they had to give me the worst-case scenarios,” Kong recalls.
 “It was a horrific rundown of what the procedure looked like.
 After the surgery, I realized I just avoided something unbelievable.”

-The CDDC has been striving to avoid “worst-case scenarios” since its founding in 1993, says CDDC Director Dr. Kenneth Chang, an endoscopic gastroenterologist and a professor at the UCI School of Medicine.
+The CDDC has been striving to avoid “worst-case scenarios” since its founding in 1993, says DHI Director Dr. Kenneth Chang, an endoscopic gastroenterologist and a professor at the UCI School of Medicine.
 The center provides care for benign and cancerous tumors of the colon, rectum, stomach, pancreas and esophagus, as well as treatment for gastrointestinal reflux disease (GERD) and a precancerous condition caused by GERD called Barrett’s esophagus.